Radmila Lolly: Musical career

-Fashion career and other activities
+Fashion career

 Lolly started making her own outfits for her musical performances.
-She made the decision to launch her own couture label, Eltara Casata, as a result of how highly accepted her creations were.
+She made the decision to launch her own couture label, Eltara Casata.
 She presented her first haute couture collection at Gotham Hall in New York City, and on the occasion of the release of her album Wonderland, Lolly presented a new collection of her own.
 Her designs have appeared in several runway shows, including Barney's Madison Avenue Trunk Show and the Daytime Emmy Awards ceremony.
 Celebrities like Carla Morrison, Natti Natasha, Nicole Ari Parker, Gayle King, Bebe Rexha and Mýa have worn her designs.